gleich/beta-website/README.md

 # Personal-Site

 🌎 My personal website built in Flutter.
-Visit it at [mattglei.ch](https://mattglei.ch)
+Visit it at [mattglei.ch](https://mattglei.ch).
+This site will soon be replaced by a website built in react.

 ## Github Actions